 These stunning lakes are a must-see in Jasper National Park; a series of – yes – five lakes of varying shades of blue and green surrounded by forest and snow-capped mountains.
 There’s a loop trail (notice a pattern here?
-I love a loop!) from the end of the trailhead; we chose to hike anti-clockwise which led us to Fifth Lake first.
+I love a loop!) from the end of the trailhead.
+You can hike in either direction but we chose to hike anti-clockwise which led us to Fifth Lake first.

-There are small elevation gains and declines but nothing that would leave you too out of breath; the paths are a little uneven so sturdy but light walking shoes are a good idea.
-The hike itself starts with a wide 1km path from the parking area, through forest before crossing Wabasso Creek and then reaching the junction where Valley Loop begins – as well as clockwise or anti-clockwise you can also choose the shorter 4.5km or longer loops.
-We chose the shorter loop. mainly because we had a long day of travelling ahead of us.
+There are small elevation gains and declines but nothing to leave you too out of breath.
+The paths are a little uneven, so sturdy but light walking shoes are a good idea.
+The hike starts with a wide 1km path from the parking area through forest before crossing Wabasso Creek and then reaching the junction where Valley Loop begins.
+As well as clockwise or anti-clockwise you can also choose the shorter 4.5km or longer loops.
+We chose the shorter loop as we had a long day of travelling ahead of us.

-Each of the lakes has a different “personality” – Fifth Lake has a little jetty made for trailing your toes in the glacial waters, and Third Lake has a lovely little rocky beach area which would be perfect for a picnic!
+Each of the lakes has a different “personality”.
+Fifth Lake has a little jetty made for trailing your toes in the glacial waters.
+Third Lake has a lovely little rocky beach area which would be perfect for a picnic.